scionproto/scion/doc/ColibriDesign.rst

    sends the request to the next AS in the path.
 #.
 If there is a timeout, this store will send a cleanup request to the
    next AS in the path.
+#.
+Otherwise a response will arrive before the timeout.
+If it is a failure,
+   it gets reported in the logs.
+A new attempt of a setup is triggered.
+#.
+If the response is successful, there will be a set of MACs in the
+   the response, only for ``C=1`` (segment reservations are always ``C=1,S=1``).
+These MACs are stored alongside with the HopFields in the DB for this reservation, and the setup finishes.

+Renew a Segment Reservation
+***************************
+#.
+The service triggers the renewal of the existing segment reservations
+   with constant frequency.
+#.
+The store in the COLIBRI service retrieves each one of the reservations
+   that originate in this AS.
+#.
+Per reservation retrieved, the store adds a new index to it and
+   pushes it forward, with the same dynamics as in `Setup a Segment Reservation`_.

 Handle a Setup Request
 **********************